-So with that being said, if you want to learn more about bearded dragon poop, just keep reading OR use the navigation tool below to be taken to a specific topic.
+So with that being said, if you want to learn more about bearded dragon poop, just keep reading!

 If you are unsure of your dragon’s age, consider the chart below, which can help you guesstimate how old they might be.

 You can read more about how often your bearded dragon should be pooping based on their age by scrolling down a little.

 Secondly, the diet the bearded dragon is fed will also contribute to how frequently they have a bowel movement.

 For instance, beardies that consume feeders with tons of calcium, such as silkworms, will typically defecate more often than beardies who solely consume crickets.